jqueryscript/ChatGPT-Resources/README.md

 - [CallGPT](https://github.com/dminGod/CallGPT) - A dead simple way to call the ChatGPT API from your machine.
 - [ChatGPT-Proxy-V4](https://github.com/acheong08/ChatGPT-Proxy-V4) - Cloudflare Bypass for OpenAI based on `puid`.
 - [gptproxy](https://github.com/xicilion/gptproxy) - Use gitlab api key to proxy openai api.
+- [slickgpt](https://github.com/ShipBit/slickgpt) - A light-weight "use-your-own-API-key" web client for the OpenAI API written in Svelte.
+It offers GPT-4 integration, a userless share feature and other superpowers.

 ## Browser Extensions